-The availability of this leave provision will not extend beyond 56 days (8 calendar weeks) after the date of the birth/placement of the child.
+The availability of this leave provision will not extend beyond 56 days (8 calendar weeks) after the date of the birth/placement of the child for nominated carers however the child's father or the partner can take this leave at any time during the first 12 months of birth/placement of the child.
 It cannot be taken before the time of the birth/date of placement.